-We use positive guidance which means we spend lots of time reinforcing the behaviors we like and telling them what they should do instead of what they shouldn’t – ex: Use gentle hands instead of don’t hit.
+We use positive guidance which means we spend lots of time reinforcing appropriate behaviors and telling them what they should do instead of what they shouldn’t – ex: Use gentle hands instead of don’t hit.
 Stable and consistent routines along with clear rules, reminders and redirection will solve most problems.

 If classroom rules (Be Safe, Be Kind, and Be Responsible) are broken: